 - Veterinary care when needed

 To ensure the cats acclimate and do not run away, they must be kept in a large homing crate in their new environment for a minimum of 3 weeks.
 Then they should be given free range of their new home.
-Don’t have a large crate?
-Ask us about providing one.
+We’re sorry; we currently do not have any crates to lend.